a-rosenberg/cookbook/recipes/mung-bean-korean-pancake-batter.md

 ### ingredients
 - 1 cup split yellow mung beans
-- 2.5 cups of water
+- 2.5 cups of water; separated

 ### instructions
 1. Place the beans and 2 cups of the water in a medium bowl and